percona/pxb-docs/docs/xbcloud-options.md

 Usage: `--azure-development-storage=name`

-If you run the [Azurite emulator](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio,blob-storage), use this option, and it works with the default credentials provided by Azurite.
+If you run the [Azurite emulator :octicons-link-external-16:](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio,blob-storage), use this option, and it works with the default credentials provided by Azurite.
 You can overwrite these default credentials with other options.

 ## azure-endpoint